feathersui/feathersui-website/learn/as3-starling/cookbook/callout-restrict-disposal.md

 ---
-title: How to close a Callout without disposing it (or without disposing its content) (Starling version)
+title: How to close a Callout without disposing it (or without disposing its content) (AS3/Starling version)
 layout: "docs.html"
 ---